-A survey of abstract algebra, with an emphasis on linear algebra.
-Topics include bijections, projections, groups, rings, matrices, modules, vector spaces and eigen values.
+A survey of abstract algebra.
+Topics include bijections, projections, groups, rings, and fields.
 Prerequisite: MA 112 Calculus II with a grade of C or better (Spring, odd years)

 MA 441 Combinatorics and Graph Theory

 A study of directed graphs, trees, circuits, paths, network flows, basic combinatorics, generating functions, difference equations.
 Emphasis on applications and on use of computer in problem solutions.
 Prerequisite: MA 112 Calculus II with a grade of C or better. (on demand)